jrosner1/carnitickets/README.md

 # carnitickets

+## Overview
+This script was used in order to match tickets ordered from a wix store to team rosters that are hosted in Google Sheets.
+This script uses the Google Cloud API in order to access the sheets, and matches the orders from wix which are downloaded as a CSV to the names in the roster.
+The script also reports all orders that were not matched to a name on a roster.

 ## Quickstart
 To run the `ticketConter.py` script, first install the necessary Google API dependencies using `pip`.
 Directions for doing so can be found [here](https://developers.google.com/sheets/api/quickstart/python#step_1_install_the_google_client_library).